 Letter to shareholders

-Implementation of the new strategy
+Successful implementation of the ACT-26 strategy

 Elections to the Board of Directors

 After Gabriela Nagel-Jungo and Urs Leinhäuser stood down from the Board of Directors due to the legal term of office limitation rule, at the 31st General Meeting of Shareholders in May Nicole Brunhart, a business economist, and Christian Wiesendanger, a financial expert, were elected as new members of the Board.
 With these new and the incumbent members we want to continue the successful development of the LLB Group.